 Consider having a photo booth or Polaroid station at the reception.
 Because photo booths and Polaroids are fun, it will distract guests from the fact that they can’t take pictures with their own phones.

 Image: La Dolce Vita Studios

 If you’re allowing guests to use their devices at some point, clearly state when they can begin taking photos.
 If it’s anytime after the ceremony, make sure they know this.
 If it’s after your first dance, tell them.
-If it’s never, make it known!
+If it’s never, make that very clear.

 Some couples allow guests to take their own photos at the very end of the wedding ceremony.
 Once the photographer has gotten his or her shot and gives the thumb’s up, the officiant can say something like, “Okay, everyone!
 You can take photos now!”
 And from that moment on, devices are given the green light.

 In the end, having an unplugged wedding is a personal choice for each couple.
 You have to simply decide what is most important to you, and what you don’t want to sacrifice on your wedding day.

 People are so obsessed with capturing photos these days that they may not even realize that they are stepping on the professional photographer’s toes.
 They may not realize that they will never really look at these photos again.
 They may not realize that they are ignoring the wedding because they’re uploading pictures.